-Heman Chao, Ph.D., is a biochemist with expertise in proteomics technologies.
-He was President of Sensium Technologies Inc., a Company subsidiary, between November 2004 and April 2008, when it was amalgamated into the Company.
-From 1999 to June 2002, he was Manager of Sensium Technologies Inc. From June 2002 to 2004, he was Vice President of Technology for the Company; his title was changed from Vice President of Technology to Vice President of Research for the Company in late 2004.
-Prior to joining the Company, he was a research fellow in the federally funded Protein Engineering Network of Centres of Excellence coordinating multi-center research.
+Heman Chao, Ph.D. has been Chief Scientific Officer of the Company since December 2008.
+He is a biochemist with expertise in proteomics technologies.
+Previously, he was President of Sensium Technologies Inc., a Company subsidiary, between November 2004 and April 2008, when it was amalgamated into the Company.
+Mr. Chao was previously Vice President of Technology and later Vice President of Research for the Company, between June 2002 to 2004.
+Between 1999 and June 2002, he was Manager of Sensium Technologies Inc. Prior to joining the Company, he was a research fellow in the federally funded Protein Engineering Network of Centres of Excellence coordinating multi-center research.
+Dr. Chao received his Ph.D in Biochemistry from Queen's University, Canada in 1994.